inkrement/Swaggervel/README.md

 Installation
 ============

-- Add `Jlapp\Swaggervel\SwaggervelServiceProvider` to your providers array in `app/config/app.php` above your routes provider (to avoid catch all routes)
+- Add `Jlapp\Swaggervel\SwaggervelServiceProvider::class` to your providers array in `app/config/app.php` above your routes provider (to avoid catch all routes)
 - Run `php artisan vendor:publish` to push config files to your app folder.

 Example